Skip to main content

 What TTHM and HAA5 are (in plain English)

 They are families of chemical byproducts formed when disinfectants react with organics in source water.
-Utilities manage them with source-water treatment, coagulation, and careful dosing — but levels can still approach limits during certain seasons or conditions.
+Public water systems manage them with source-water treatment, coagulation, and careful dosing — but levels can still approach limits during certain seasons or conditions.

 How EPA regulates them